 - Transfer it to the crumbs; turn and coat while pressing the crumbs to adhere on both sides.

 - Spray the air fryer basket with nonstick cooking spray.

 - To the air fryer basket, arrange as many avocado fries as it fits without touching each other.
 You’ll probably have to cook these in batches.

 - Lightly spray the avocado slices with cooking oil.
 Set the air fryer to 400˚F and cook the avocado fries for 3 minutes.

 - Flip them over on their sides, lightly spray with cooking oil, and continue to cook for 3 to 4 more minutes, or until crispy and golden brown.

 - Repeat with remaining batches.

-- Garnish avocado fries with chopped cilantro and serve with lime wedges and the dipping sauce.
+- Garnish the avocado fries with chopped cilantro and serve with lime wedges and the dipping sauce.

 - Preheat the oven to 400˚F.

 - Grease a baking sheet; arrange breaded avocado fries on the baking sheet, and spray them with cooking oil.